-Cenote Xkeken is sometimes spelled Cenote X’keken, is also known as Cenote Dzitnup, confused yet?
+Cenote Xkeken is sometimes spelled Cenote X’keken.
+This cenote is also known as Cenote Dzitnup, confused yet?
 To further confuse you, Cenote Xkeken is also located in the same park as Cenote Samula (touring both at once is a definite must).

 The final confusing element is that Cenotes Xkeken and Samula are just down the road from Cenote Saamal.

 It took me way too long to figure all of that out, but it will help you once you are there, trust me!